id-andyyy/Image-Editing-Tool/README.md

 - Animations when hovering over various elements
 - Background decorative elements
 - BEM methodology
-- Pure JavaScript (the code is broken down into functions)
+- Vanilla JavaScript (the code is broken down into functions)
 - Meta tags are configured

 ## Implementation of the functionality